Bio-Prime/documentation/docs/index.md

 ![menu1](./menu1.png)

-The Administrator also has access to the "Manage Users" section, where they can add / delete users and change their roles.
+The Administrator also has access to the "Manage Users" page, where they can add / delete users and change their roles.

 ![admin](./admin.png)

 Dashboard view shows general analysis data on top of the page, including the occupancy of refrigerators and the total number of primers.

 Primers are presented in a list and are automatically sorted by their Generated name in a descending order.
-The order can be modified based on any trait (such as Sequence, Freezer, User etc.), described in detail in the Customizing primer data chapter.
+This order can be modified based on any trait (such as Sequence, Freezer, User etc.), described in detail in the “Editing primer data” section.

 Only the desired amount of primer data is shown, described in detail in the Searching and Sorting Primer Data section.